Balhau/native/README.md

         int flags
     );

 So the next step consists in create a shared object with proxy for this call and fetch it, with LD_PRELOAD, into the running script.
+For that we can inject before the command or export the LD_PRELOAD on the shell environment

+    LD_PRELOAD=./libproxyc.so python send_socket_data.py

+If this doesn't work the reason is explained [here](https://eklitzke.org/ld-preload-hacks).
+So as said in the article you need to recompile your python with the option of *position independent code in shared libraries* so you need to do this

+    ./configure --enable-shared

+With the new version of python interpreter installed you can run the script with this

+    LD_PRELOAD=./libproxyc.so ~/Downloads/Python-3.5.1/python send_socket_data.py

+The output of the previous command will return the print of *write* and *send* system calls as well as the *print("Hello master wayne")* Python instruction.

+    send_call: Hello there
+    write_call: Hello master wayne

+    Hello master wayne

+### Monitoring network operations